EarthAsylum/eacsoftwareregistry-subscription-webhooks/readme.txt

 +   Works with WooCommerce Subscriptions - and - SUMO Subscriptions.

-When WooCommerce creates an order, the order is stored as a post with type set to "*shop_order*".
-When the order is for a subscription, a related order is stored as a post with type set to "*shop_subscription*".
+When WooCommerce creates an order, the order is stored with type set to "*shop_order*".
+When the order is for a subscription, a related order is stored with type set to "*shop_subscription*".
 When a subscription is renewed, a new "*shop_order*" is created related back to the original "*shop_subscription*" order.

-When subscriptions (*shop_subscription*) are passed through the *"{eac}SoftwareRegistry Subscription updated"* webhook, additional subscription data and related order numbers are added to the subscription order record being passed.
+When subscriptions (*shop_subscription*) are passed through the *"{eac}SoftwareRegistry WC Subscription"* webhook, additional subscription data and related order numbers are added to the subscription order record being passed.

 When orders (*shop_order*) are passed through the WooCommerce *Order created*, *Order updated*, and *Order restored* webhooks, this plugin will append any related *shop_subscription* orders with the additional subscription data and related order numbers.